Hi guys, welcome to VENTS! How have you been?

 Oh loads!
 Obviously we’ve got “The Collector” to release and the summer shows to play.
 We’re both very busy guys, in and out of the band.
 I’ve taken up a little media sideline, I write loads of music and culture reviews for various publications; Simon does loads of radio work which he juggles with recently becoming a dad.
 So, we’re going to have a very busy few months!

 1. How would you classify your music?
-A: We try to keep our music from …
+I am a singer-songwriter in the Americana / …